 Construction accidents involving heavy equipment can be particularly devastating.
 In Miami recently, a subcontractor was attempting to raise a crane when a 20-foot piece of the apparatus broke and crashed to the ground.
 The crane piece fell from a height of 30 stories, killing two workers and injuring 5 others on the jobsite.

 The construction accident attorneys at Freeman Injury Law understand the many risks construction workers face on Florida jobsites.
-We represent victims and their families in West Palm Beach, Ft.
-Lauderdale, Port St. Lucie/Ft.
-Pierce and the surrounding communities who have suffered a construction accident injury.
+We represent victims and their families in Miami, Fort Lauderdale, West Palm Beach, Maitland, Orlando and the surrounding communities who have suffered a construction accident injury.

 If you have been the victim of a construction related accident, call us today.
 We are prepared to stand up for your legal rights in court, and aggressively seek the financial compensation you deserve for your injuries, medical costs, pain and suffering and inability to continue working.